Shiraz pogrom

-Shiraz pogrom or Shiraz blood libel of 1910 was a pogrom perpetrated in the Jewish quarter in Shiraz, Iran, on October 30, 1910, organized by the Qavam family and sparked by accusations that the Jews had ritually killed a Muslim girl.
+Shiraz pogrom or Shiraz blood libel of 1910 was a pogrom perpetrated in the Jewish quarter of Shiraz, Iran, on 30 October 1910, organized by the Qavam family and sparked by accusations that the Jews had ritually killed a Muslim girl.
 In the course of the pogrom, 12 Jews were killed and about 50 were injured.
 Besides the casualties, 6,000 Jews of Shiraz were robbed of all their possessions.
 The event was documented by the representative of the Alliance Israélite Universelle in Shiraz.

 History

 There has been a significant Jewish population in Iran for 2,500 years.
 Pogroms have not been unknown: In 1892, several Jews were murdered in Shiraz.
 Twenty Jews were murdered and three synagogues were burned down in 1897.
 Pogroms, forced conversion and expulsion swept Zarqon, Lar, Jahrom, Darab, Nobendigan, Sarvestan and Kazerun.
 Jamshid Sedaghat, a historian in Shiraz, has said attacks happened annually during the late 19th century, finally ending as a result of pressure from Europe.
 The last of these occurred in 1910.

 Historical treatment of Jews in Iran would change depending on the ruler.
-However, it was described by historians that Jews were heavily mistreated and oppressed throughout the Safavid and Qajar Dynasties.
+However, it was described by historians that Jews were heavily mistreated and oppressed throughout the Safavid and Qajar eras.
 For example, in the middle of the 19th century, J. J. Benjamin wrote about the life of Persian Jews: "…they are obliged to live in a separate part of town…; for they are considered as unclean creatures… Under the pretext of their being unclean, they are treated with the greatest severity and should they enter a street, inhabited by Mussulmans, they are pelted by the boys and mobs with stones and dirt… For the same reason, they are prohibited to go out when it rains; for it is said the rain would wash dirt off them, which would sully the feet of the Mussulmans… If a Jew is recognized as such in the streets, he is subjected to the greatest insults.
 The passers-by spit in his face, and sometimes beat him… unmercifully… If a Jew enters a shop for anything, he is forbidden to inspect the goods… Should his hand incautiously touch the goods, he must take them at any price the seller chooses to ask for them...
 Sometimes the Iranians intrude into the dwellings of the Jews and take possession of whatever please them.
 Should the owner make the least opposition in defense of his property, he incurs the danger of atoning for it with his life...
 If... a Jew shows himself in the street during the three days of the Katel (qatl al-Husayn, or "murder of Husayn"; a Shi'a commemoration)…, he is sure to be murdered."